DataDog/kics/documentation/rules/terraform/azure/small_mssql_audit_retention_period.md

 }
 ```

-important event logs may be deleted too soon, increasing the risk of missing or incomplete audit trails in the event of a breach or regulatory review.
-A secure configuration sets `retention_in_days` to 91 or higher, for example:
+ A secure configuration sets `retention_in_days` to 91 or higher.
+For example:

 ```
 extended_auditing_policy {